 At over 600 pounds, Kirsten is close to losing all mobility and may lose custody of her troubled son.
 She must undergo weight-loss surgery to reclaim her health and her ability to care for her self and her son.

-Doug fights to overcome a food addiction, having already beaten his dependence on drugs and alcohol.
-Almost 700 pounds, he knows he must make a change.
-In an effort to save his marriage and be a better father to his twin toddlers, he undergoes weight-loss surgery.
+Doug has overcome a dependence on drugs and alcohol, but food remains his last vice.
+At almost 700 pounds, he knows he must make a change.
+In an effort to save his marriage and be a better father, he undergoes weight-loss surgery.

 Diana is confined to her small apartment in Seattle, Washington due to her 620-pound weight.
-Desperate to regain her health and independence, she moves to Houston, Texas, with her niece to undergo weight-loss surgery and break her food addiction.
+Desperate to regain her health and independence, she moves to Houston, Texas, with her niece to undergo weight-loss surgery.

-Michael's weight has spiraled out of control and threatens his marriage.
-At over 600 pounds, he is unable to walk and depends on his family to accomplish the most basic tasks.
-In a last ditch attempt to reclaim his health and life, he undergoes weight-loss surgery and addresses his deep-seated anger issues from childhood.
+At over 600 pounds, Michael is unable to walk and depends on his family to accomplish the most basic tasks.
+In an attempt to reclaim his health and life, he undergoes weight loss surgery and addresses his anger issues.

 At over 700 pounds, Nicole risks leaving her two young children without a mother.
-Determined to regain her health, she begins a new diet and undergoes weight-loss surgery.
-Nicole also must face the roots of her food addiction stemming from the consequences of her parents' drug addiction.
-A crisis threatens to derail her recovery.
+Determined to regain her health, she begins a new diet, undergoes weight-loss surgery and faces deep-seated issues from her parents' drug addiction.

-At 32 years old and over 600 pounds, Tanisha fears her mother's fate -- a premature death due to obesity.
+At over 600 pounds and just 32 years old, Tanisha fears her mother's fate -- a premature death due to obesity.

 James K's Story

 At almost 800 pounds, James can barely move his legs and may only have months to live.
-Always heavy, his weight spiraled out of control after an ankle injury.
-His family makes a high-risk journey to Houston so James can undergo weight-loss surgery in hopes of saving his life.
+His family takes a high-risk journey to Houston so James can undergo weight-loss surgery in hopes of saving his life.

 At over 600 pounds, most of Tracey's weight is in her shockingly misshapen legs.
 The severe lymphedema threatens her life and weight-loss surgery is her last shot at survival.